Watch: Homeowner fires at armed would-be intruders who claimed to be police

 Storyful — Police have released video footage showing when a homeowner in Auburn, Washington, shot at a group of would-be intruders who had identified themselves as police officers.

-In footage captured in the early hours on Thursday, three people armed with guns can be seen approaching the door of a house.
+In footage captured in the early hours of Thursday, three people armed with guns can be seen approaching the door of a house.
 One identifies himself as “Seattle Police.”

 The three attempt to break down the door of the house by kicking and shouldering it.